Understanding static pressure in HVAC ducts.

 To obtain accurate readings, it is crucial to place the pressure sensors in the appropriate locations within the HVAC ducts.
 The sensors should be positioned in areas where the pressure is expected to be representative of the entire system.
 This often means placing sensors in straight sections of ductwork, away from bends or obstructions that could affect the airflow.
 By ensuring proper sensor placement, technicians can obtain reliable static pressure measurements that reflect the overall performance of the HVAC system.

-READ MORE Evaluating airflow restrictions in HVAC ducts.
+READ MORE Incorporating fire dampers in commercial HVAC ducts.

 3. Interpreting Static Pressure Readings